omr-turbo/gc-arrays-tutorial/worksheet.md

 }
 ```

-Because the BinArray's slots are not scanned by the collector, the primitive initializer does not need to zero the new array's data.
-We can use `OMR::GC::allocateNonZero` to make allocating bin arrays a little faster.
+The allocator does not need to zero the new array's data, because a BinArray's slots are not scanned by the collector.
+We can use `OMR::GC::allocateNonZero` to allocate from non-zero-initialized memory, which makes allocating BinArrays faster.

 ### Implement the RefArray allocator